Jactami/Media-Playback-Rate-Control/README.md

 ## TODOs/ ideas for possible future implementations
 * add options page to change and save personal settings
 * add keylisteners to control the playback rate
-* remake UI in a more convenient approach